Professor Alice O'Grady

 - Website: LinkedIn | Googlescholar | Researchgate | ORCID

-Having worked in secondary schools and Further Education colleges as a Drama and Theatre Studies teacher for over ten years, I took up post at the University of Leeds in 2003 and completed a PhD on the topic of interactive performance and underground club culture in 2010.
-During my time at the University of Leeds I have fulfilled a number of leadership roles including Admissions Tutor, Programme Leader for the MA in Applied Theatre and Intervention, Director of Student Education and now Head of School.
+Having worked in secondary schools and Further Education colleges as a Drama and Theatre Studies teacher for over ten years, I took up my post at the University of Leeds in 2003 and completed a PhD on the topic of interactive performance and underground club culture in 2010.
+During my time at the University of Leeds I have fulfilled a number of leadership roles including Admissions Tutor, Programme Leader for the MA in Applied Theatre and Intervention, Director of Student Education and now as Head of School.
 I am a member of the University's Cultural Institute Steering Group and also a member of the Leeds Institute for Teaching Excellence.
 I mentor a number of colleagues from across the University, including those in senior leadership positions, and have contributed to the Aurora Programme as a keynote speaker, supporting women in leadership roles in Higher Education.

-I am a long standing member of the editorial team of Dancecult: Journal of Electronic Dance Music Culture and have written extensively on festival performance, event cultures and psytrance communities.
+I am a long standing and senior member of the editorial team of Dancecult: Journal of Electronic Dance Music Culture and have written extensively on festival performance, event cultures and psytrance communities.
 My most recent publication looks at the topic of older women within club culture and was co-authored with psychologist Professor Anna Madill, also of the University of Leeds.

 I am committed to the development of new and emerging artists.
 I mentored TaleGate Theatre Company (www.talegatetheatre.co.uk) as part of the School of Performance and Cultural Industries' incubation scheme.
 I have also worked in close conjunction with Urban Angels Circus (www.urbanangelscircus.co.uk) to develop 'The Heavenly Court of Madame Fantaisiste' as part of the Beyond Text Small Grant award.
 I was chair of the Board of Trustees of Urban Angels for several years and now act as their patron.